k3integrations/become_matchers/README.md

 ### Here is the current list of become matchers:

 * `become_truthy`
-* `become_falsey`
+* `become_falsy`
 * `become_eq expected_value`
 * `become_eql expected_value`
 * `become_present`
 * `become_blank`

-All of these support natural rspec matcher negation, and some of these are negative versions of others, and they all have `become_not_*` versions or aliases.
+All of these support natural RSpec matcher negation, and some of these are negative versions of others, and they all have `become_not_*` versions or aliases.
 Use whichever one makes the most sense in your situation.

 All of these support these optional parameters:
 * `wait` which defaults to `Capybara.default_max_wait_time`